 Examples of “taxing effort”

-Once admitted to Home Health Services, you can expect a nurse visit every 1-2 weeks, depending your plan of care and physician orders.
-The nurse will assess you on every visit and educate you on medications, treatments, and symptoms to watch for and be sure you are understand.
+Once admitted to Home Health Services, you can expect a nurse visit every 1-2 weeks, depending on your plan of care and physician orders.
+The nurse will assess you on every visit and educate you on medications, treatments, and symptoms to watch for and to be sure your care instructions are understood.
 The family/caregiver will also be educated on your medications, treatments, and symptoms to watch for.
 You will be given a calendar to determine when you can expect visits and our phone number to call if there are any questions or problems.
-If your insurance allows, you will be offered a skilled care aide to assist with your personal care.
-The frequency will be determined by need and availability of staff.

 There is a nurse on call 24 hours a day,7 days a week to answer any questions or if any needs arise.
 Home Health is not an emergency service and when any emergencies arise, you should call 911 immediately.
 Examples of emergencies include respiratory distress, active bleeding, chest pain, mental status changes, or falls resulting in injury.